-Buying health insurance in Connecticut during Open Enrollment ends on December 22nd if you are using Access Health CT, the state Marketplace.
+Buying health insurance in Connecticut during Open Enrollment ends in December if you are using Access Health CT, the state Marketplace.
 Federal subsidies are based on qualifying household income and the Affordable Care Act (Obamacare mandates that no medical questions can be asked and pre-existing conditions must be covered.
 The Senior Medicare OE period begins on October 15th and ends on December 7th.

 Can I Buy A Policy After December?

 Yes.
 There are many perfectly legal (and affordable) ways to obtain healthcare benefits.
 Some of the most common methods are if you have a “qualifying life event.”
 This allows you to purchase an SEP (Special Enrollment Period) plan, regardless of Open Enrollment dates.
 You would also be able to receive the federal subsidy (assuming your household income meets eligibility guidelines) and also purchase off-Exchange qualified coverage.
 Some of the most likely “life changes” are: